10 Great Movies For Your Introduction To World Cinema

 2. Pather Panchali (1955)

-Because why not?
+Why not?
 The film that inspired the great Martin Scorsese.
-The film that explored the vast ocean of humanity and compassion.
-The film that revolutionized the landscape of Indian cinema.
+The film explored the vast ocean of humanity and compassion.
+The film revolutionized the landscape of Indian cinema.
 Directed by the great Satyajit Ray, ‘Pather Panchali’ is a classic of world cinema and is widely regarded as the greatest Indian film ever made.
 The film depicts the story of a poor Indian family and their hardships during the early 20th century in rural Bengal.
 The film is Satyajit Ray’s directorial debut and is the first installment in the Apu trilogy that portrays the childhood of its protagonist, Apu.
 Six decades after its release, the film has not felt dated one bit and still feels astonishingly contemporary in its treatment and heartfelt depiction of Indian lives and its underlying depth of intricately woven human emotions.

 3. Seven Samurai (1954)